wp-plugins/network-summary/readme.txt

 In order to have consistent information about each site, it also adds a new field *Description* to each site which should provide a summary of the site's content.

+There is also a new feed available (any site has this feed, it can be called with `/feed/rss2-network`) which offers an aggregated way to get updated on the whole network.
+In order to allow users to customize their feeds, a feed builder page is included.
+This page can also be called on any site of the network with the url `network-feed`.

 Currently there are three shortcodes available: